jerabaul29/OpenMetBuoy-v2021a/README.md

 All materials on this repo are released under the MIT license, unless explicitly stated otherwise.
 Nothing on this repository comes with any warranty.
 I do not guarantee any form of support.

+## Quirks / errors

+This is a large code base, that I largely developed on my own with a very limited time budget, so there are some quirks / errors.
+I will fix the ones that lead to wrong results, but minor quirks may not be fixed fully.
+This is to list such quirks.

+- **dyslexia frequency vs. period**: the instrument, internally, computes the zero crossing and the mean *frequency*, not *period* as the code says (i.e. there is a relation by ```f(x)=1/x``` between what is named in the code and what is actually computed).
+This would be error prone to fix in all firmwares, so I choose to i) keep it "as it is" in the firmware, and ii) fix this a posteriori in the decoder by taking the inverse there.
+For more discussions, see: https://github.com/jerabaul29/OpenMetBuoy-v2021a/issues/36